atbcb/ICTTestingBaseline/docs/19VideoDescription.md

 * If any of the above checks fail, SC 1.2.1 and this baseline fail

 ## Selector for 2.2.2
-Video-only content that is not essential AND (1) starts automatically, (2) lasts more than five seconds, and (3) is presented in parallel with other content
+Video-only content and carousel/slide shows that is not essential AND (1) starts automatically, (2) lasts more than five seconds, and (3) is presented in parallel with other content

 ### Tests for 2.2.2
 Check that there is a mechanism for the user to pause, stop, or hide the video-only content.